 Old Settlers' Music Festival 2018

-It was a strange morning: one of those days with clouds so low you can just reach out and grab them - when the greens are greener - the browns are browner - and everything else is just grey - when the Austin skyline tries on 1985 for size.
+It was a strange morning: one of those days with clouds so low you can just reach out and grab them - when the greens are greener - the browns are browner - and everything else is just grey - when the Austin skyline - vanished - like it’s 1985.
 Yes, it was a strange Saturday indeed.
 And we were feeling it.
 It was perfect.
 It was perfect.
 It was adventure.

 We made some calls – handled metaphorical matters - and slowly shuffled adventures from one car trunk to another.
 Intentionally unprepared, the three of us hopped in the van and headed Southeast.
 "Cardinal directions," I put the car in drive: "Adventure made easy."
 The best thing I ever learned from love.
 I did not confess this latter part.